Dorian8013/algo/docs/troubleshooting.md

 ```
 In this example the largest payload size that works is 1464.
 The `ping` overhead is 28 so the MTU is 1464 + 28 = 1492, which is typical for a PPPoE Internet connection and does not require an MTU adjustment.
 Therefore use the default of `reduce_mtu: 0` in `config.cfg`.

-#### Change the client MTU without redeploying the Algo VPN
+#### Change the client MTU without redeploying the rAlgo VPN

-If you don't wish to deploy a new Algo VPN (which is required to incorporate a change to `reduce_mtu`) you can change the client side MTU of WireGuard clients and Linux IPsec clients without needing to make changes to your Algo VPN.
+If you don't wish to deploy a new rAlgo VPN (which is required to incorporate a change to `reduce_mtu`) you can change the client side MTU of WireGuard clients and Linux IPsec clients without needing to make changes to your rAlgo VPN.

 For WireGuard on Linux, or macOS (when installed with `brew`), you can specify the MTU yourself in the client configuration file (typically `wg0.conf`).
 Refer to the documentation (see `man wg-quick`).